Surface runoff: Erosion and deposition

 Surface runoff can cause erosion of the Earth's surface; eroded material may be deposited a considerable distance away.
 There are four main types of soil erosion by water: splash erosion, sheet erosion, rill erosion and gully erosion.
 Splash erosion is the result of mechanical collision of raindrops with the soil surface: soil particles which are dislodged by the impact then move with the surface runoff.
 Sheet erosion is the overland transport of sediment by runoff without a well defined channel.
-Soil surface roughness causes may cause runoff to become concentrated into narrower flow paths: as these incise, the small but well-defined channels which are formed are known as rills.
+Soil surface roughness may cause runoff to become concentrated into narrower flow paths: as these incise, the small but well-defined channels which are formed are known as rills.
 These channels can be as small as one centimeter wide or as large as several meters.
-If runoff continue to incise and enlarge rills, they may eventually grow to become gullies.
+If runoff continues to incise and enlarge rills, they may eventually grow to become gullies.
 Gully erosion can transport large amounts of eroded material in a small time period.

 Reduced crop productivity usually results from erosion, and these effects are studied in the field of soil conservation.
 The soil particles carried in runoff vary in size from about 0.001 millimeter to 1.0 millimeter in diameter.
 Larger particles settle over short transport distances, whereas small particles can be carried over long distances suspended in the water column.
 Erosion of silty soils that contain smaller particles generates turbidity and diminishes light transmission, which disrupts aquatic ecosystems.

 Entire sections of countries have been rendered unproductive by erosion.
 On the high central plateau of Madagascar, approximately ten percent of that country's land area, virtually the entire landscape is devoid of vegetation, with erosive gully furrows typically in excess of 50 meters deep and one kilometer wide.
 Shifting cultivation is a farming system which sometimes incorporates the slash and burn method in some regions of the world.
-Erosion causes loss of the fertile top soil and reduces its fertility and quality of the agricultural produce.
+Erosion causes loss of the fertile topsoil and reduces its fertility and quality of the agricultural produce.

 Modern industrial farming is another major cause of erosion.
 Over a third of the U.S. Corn Belt has completely lost its topsoil.
 Switching to no-till practices would reduce soil erosion from U.S. agricultural fields by more than 70 percent.